 Gooseberries can be tricky plants to identify.
 The books include detailed descriptions of particular differentiating features, but experience in the field suggests that not all plants show the features they are supposed to.
-It appears that the most reliable distinguishing characteristics are 1) the length of the petals relative to the stamens, and 2) the color of the anthers.
-Other factors will often need to be taken into consideration.
+The most reliable distinguishing characteristics are 1) the length of the petals relative to the stamens, and 2) the color of the anthers.
+Other factors will often need to be considered.
 The fruits are edible, and generally tasty, but often prickly and so need to be eaten with care.

 Notes: in these flowers, the sepals are bright and attractive, often red, while the petals are smaller and shorter.
 When reference is made to the relative length of stamens and petals, both are measured from their base, so a stamen 1.5 times the length of the petals will be exserted half the length of the petals.